 We help you learn things so you can do more for yourself.
 We help you with things that you like to learn.
-We help you do things that help you to grow and develop as a person, and that help you have a good life.
+We help you do things that help you to grow and develop as a person.

 All people have contributions to make